Chapter 6.20

 1. Commercial solid waste generation, storage, recycling, recovery, accumulation, collection, removal, transportation and disposal;

-2. The manner in which commercial solid waste collection and recycling services are provided;
+2. The manner in which commercial solid waste collection services are provided;

-3. Types of commercial solid waste and recycling containers and vehicles used therefor;
+3. Types of commercial solid waste and vehicles used therefor;

 4. The operation and maintenance of sanitary methods of commercial solid waste disposal;